tsaxena/Tripti_SNA/README.md

 Recommender engine for existing users of a social networking startup to invite other users to join the platform.

-Townsquared is building private online communities for local businesses.
-The purpose of this project is to help increase the user base of TownSquared using a recommendation engine that prompts existing users to invite other businesses they might know to join the platform.
+TownSquared is building private online communities for local businesses.
+The purpose of this project is to help increase the user base of TownSquared using a recommendation engine that prompts current users to invite other businesses they might know to join the platform.
+I used the Facebook business to business likes to infer relationship between them and that is then used to build the recommendation engine.

-Data sources used include information provided by TownSquared on facebook interactions of businesses and business information.
+Data sources used included

-    DonorsChoose Hacking Education
-    National Center for Education Statistics
-    2010 US Census school districtsl
+         Facebook profiles of businesses.
+         Business to Business likes on Facebook.

 Process

     Data pipeline
-        get_donorschoose.py
-        get_nces.py
-        get_census.py
-        get_latlon.py
-    EDA on California schools alone
-        california.py
-    Train classifiers to predict DonorsChoose Activity
-        feature_importance.py
-    Explore feature-importances with the aggregated data
-    Develop a fast cosine-similarity calculation using matrix multiplication similarity.py
-    Recommend districts based on their cosine-similarity to active schools district.py
-    Develop d3.js interactive visualization to explore result hosted on abshinn.github.io
-        the code lives here

-My first approach was to train classifiers to predict active DonorsChoose schools.
-Due to the complicated nature of the learning objective, it was difficult to predict activity with meaningful accuracy.
-As an alternative, I used the classifiers to whittle down the large feature set for a cosine-similarity calculation.
-The objective for the cosine-similarity calculation is to leverage the district-level aggregated data to find districts that are economically similar to the most active DonorsChoose schools.
-End Product
+        clean_data.py
+    SNA on B2B like graph, reduce the size of the graph by sampling. graph_sample.py
+        graph_stats.py
+        sna.py

+    Find latent communities in the graph based on the structural properties of the graph. graph_partition.py

+    Analyze each of the communities individually.
+        community_analysis.py

+    Recommend users based on a combination of distance similarity, category similarity, and graph distances. recommend.py

+My first step was to perform social network analysis on the whole graph.
+I analyzed a number of ways to break the problem down by sampling and partitioning and found that structure based community detection gave the best results.
+The communities partition the graph such that the interactions within the communities can be analyzed at depth.
+I then build similarity matrices at the community level to perform recommendations.